 In order to ensure social distancing and keep our seating capacity to a safe number, we are asking all attendees to register before attending a worship service.
 Registration will be on a first-come, first-serve basis.
+Registration will open Wednesday at 5:00pm.

 ANSWERS TO YOUR QUESTIONS